New Books

 The Legislative Library subscribes to all currently published Saskatchewan newspapers.
 (Local "shopper" publications whose primary purpose is to disseminate advertising and sales information are not acquired.)

-The daily papers from Regina, Saskatoon, Moose Jaw and Prince Albert are retained until they are replaced by microfilm (after approximately 2-3 months for Regina and Saskatoon, 4-6 months for Moose Jaw and Prince Albert).
+The daily papers from Regina, Saskatoon, and Prince Albert are retained until they are replaced by microfilm (after approximately 2-3 months for Regina and Saskatoon, 4-6 months for Prince Albert).
 The microfilm is kept in the Library for 5 years.
-After 5 years, the microfilm is transferred to the Saskatchewan Archives where the public may consult it.
+After 5 years, the microfilm is transferred to the Provincial Archives of Saskatchewan where the public may consult it.
 However, the Library does have some older issues of Regina Leader Post, Saskatoon Star Phoenix, and Western Producer on microfilm.
 Contact us or check the catalogue for details.

 Occasionally Library staff may be unaware that a new Saskatchewan newspaper is being published.
-If you notice that your home town newspaper (other than a "shopper") is missing from our collection, please call the Reference Desk at (306) 787-2276 or send an email and provide the librarian with the address of the publisher.
+If you notice that your home town newspaper (other than a "shopper") is missing from our collection, please call the Reference Desk at 306-787-2276 or send an email and provide the librarian with the details.

 All of the Saskatchewan newspapers currently held by the Legislative Library are listed in the catalogue.